mbabeysekera/ip_camera_stream_recoder/README.md

 # ip_camera_stream_recoder

-This is a python base project created for recording ip_camera streams into computer hard disk
+This is a python based project created for recording ip_camera streams into computer hard disk

 # Developer instructions